Neroro64/OpenAICmdlet/docs/Invoke-OpenAIText.md

 Accept wildcard characters: False
 ```

-### -AudioLanguage
+### -ChatInitInstruction
-The language of the input audio.
-Supplying the input language in ISO-639-1 format will improve accuracy and latency.
+This instruction sets the initial setting of the chat model

 ```yaml
 Type: String